 Wait, this is important.
 I really did almost die at the gym on two different occasions:

-Once, when I was 20-ish and actually ran, I was on a treadmill after lifeguarding at a local college.
+Once, when I was 20-ish and actually ran, and I was significantly less gay (#lol), I was on a treadmill after lifeguarding at a local college.
 There were some ROTC lookin' fellas doing their thing in their little short shorts, and I thought I would just look like that cooly aloof, all sexily sweaty girl who's just there trying to keep it tight.
 I did that thing that sporty girls like me do, like an athletes mating call: I turned my machine up to run faster, then lifted the front of my t-shirt up to wipe my face, showing off my glistening abs (read: oversized men's tank top).

 I'm sure you know where this is going.

 Mid wipe, I stepped on to the stationary part of the treadmill, overcompensated, landed straight down on my knees, was propelled about a mile backward, and went ass-straight-over-tea-kettle in what I believe the kids call a garage sale.

 I left the gym as soon as I found my left shoe and my dignity, and moved to Colorado.

 The second time I almost died at the gym was a few years ago at Planet Fitness.
 They have this machine that you sit on, stack some weights and pull down with your arms, while you lift up with your legs, using your body weight to work your abs or something.
 Imagine if the Spanish Inquisition and Jillian Michaels had a baby, and that baby was really into masochism on the weekends.

 I looked at the machine, and in the back of my head I heard, "MMMMY MIND'S TELLING ME NOOOO...." (#r.kelly), but I got on because I had worked out three days in a row and was pretty much ready for the Olympics.